cosmos/ibc/papers/2020-05/src/channels.md

 The IBC handler performs the following steps in order:

-- Checks that the channel & connection are open to timeout packets
+- Checks that the channel and connection are open to timeout packets
 - Checks that the calling module owns the sending port
-- Checks that the packet metadata matches the channel & connection information
+- Checks that the packet metadata matches the channel and connection information
 - Checks that the packet was actually sent on this channel
 - Checks a proof that the packet has not been confirmed on the destination chain
 - Checks a proof that the destination chain has exceeded the timeout height or timestamp
-- Deletes the packet commitment (cleaning up state & preventing replay)
+- Deletes the packet commitment (cleaning up state and preventing replay)

 In the case of an ordered channel, `timeoutPacket` additionally closes the channel if a packet has timed out.
 Unordered channels are expected to continue in the face of timed-out packets.